-- Heat the skillet on medium heat.
-When hot, add the bacon and fry crispy.
-Remove the bacon and let it drain.
+- Add the bacon and fry crispy.
+Remove the bacon and let it drain on a paper towel.

 - Reduce the heat to medium low and add the butternut squash noodles into the skillet with the bacon fat.
 Cover and let cook 4-5 mins.
 Stir once or twice.

 - Remove the noodles and set aside.
 Remove the skillet from the heat and reduce to the lowest heat.